-Marlene Gerber Fried, professor of philosophy and director of the Civil Liberties and Public Policy Program—a program for reproductive rights education and activism, received her Ph.D. from Brown University.
+Marlene Gerber Fried, professor of philosophy and director of the Civil Liberties and Public Policy Program--a program for reproductive rights education and activism, received her Ph.D. from Brown University.
+In 2010-2011, she was Interim President of Hampshire College.

 She is also a long-time reproductive rights activist and was the founding president and continues to serve on the board of the National Network of Abortion Funds and the Abortion Rights Fund of Western Massachusetts.
-She is also on the board of the Women’s Global Network for Reproductive Rights.
+She also works on abortion advocacy internationally with the Women's Global Network for Reproductive Rights.

 Recent and Upcoming Courses